wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Bridging Multiple Tokens

-Because the WormholeRelayer can handle delivery of multiple messages, you can call the Token Bridge module multiple times in the same transaction using the same nonce and all the VAAs will be included in the delivery array.
+Because the WormholeRelayer can handle delivery of multiple messages, you can call the Token Bridge module multiple times in the same transaction and then add all the VAAs to the VAA delivery array.
 This is great for scenarios where an action results in tokens being sent to two different locations, or multiple tokens needing to be sent atomically.

 ### Broadcasting and Multidelivery

-You can request delivery to many chains at once by calling `multichainSend` or `multichainForward`.
+You can request delivery to many chains at once by calling `send` or `forward` multiple times in the same transaction.
 This is great for accomplishing actions like the delivery of a governance event or any other piece of data which has to be sent to all your contracts.
 This also allows you to send tokens to multiple addresses on multiple chains from a single transaction.

 ### Faster-than-finality transfers